quantego/josqp/README.md

 var model = builder.build();
 ```

 ### MPS/QPS Reader

-Additionally, jOSQP comes with a parser for MPS and QPS files to import and solve existing linear and quadratic programming problems.
+Also, jOSQP comes with a parser for MPS and QPS files to import and solve existing linear and quadratic programming problems.
 Use the static function `Parser.readQmps` to read a file and pass the resulting model data to the solver:
 ```
 var p = Parser.readQmps(<qps_file_name>);
 var opt = new OSQP(p.getData(),new OSQP.Settings());